atealxt/atealxt.github.io/_posts/2018-12-06-kafka-use-case.md

 PS:<br>
 Now Kafka has released 2.1.0, far from 0.10.
-The design has 5 part threads in the process, which looks not simple, not cool.
+The design contains 5 part threads in the process, which looks not simple, not cool.
 I know it.
 Next time I will review the simplify version again, but now let it be.